 SPOC Directors and Alternates are asked to attend as many SPOC and ISTA meetings as possible so they will be informed.

 It is the intent of the ISTA that the Alternate SPOC Directors will run for the position of SPOC Director when a vacancy occurs.
+Being looked at this go around.

 Compensation